vivshaw/vivshaw.github.io/_posts/blog/2017-02-09-electric-pentameter.md

     teaser: shakespeare-teaser.png
 ---

 Can an artificial brain pen an artificial quatrain?
-Can neural netowrks master metonymy?
+Can neural networks master metonymy?
 Having a taste for both verse and machine learning, I set out to put together a fun little project to apply the things I've been learning about neural networks: a [Shakespearean sonnet generator](http://robot-shakespeare.herokuapp.com/) powered by a [long short term memory](https://en.wikipedia.org/wiki/Long_short-term_memory) (LSTM) neural network.
 For those who are not familiar with LSTM networks, they're basically a particular type of neural network that is uniquely suited to working with time series data.
 Regular old neural networks operate on one batch at a time, with no memory of previous batches, and are therefore pretty bad at learning connections between past data and present data.
 LSTMs are instead designed to [retain memory of the information they process for a long time](http://colah.github.io/posts/2015-08-Understanding-LSTMs/), and to make intelligent decisions about what information to forget and what to keep.
 This makes them much better than standard neural networks at learning connections over time.

 LSTM networks are a useful technique to have under your belt, as they've been used to achieve [state-of-the-art results in many different fields](http://karpathy.github.io/2015/05/21/rnn-effectiveness/).
 But don't let the data-sci-speak scare you off: with modern machine learning libraries like [Keras](keras.io) and [TensorFlow](https://www.tensorflow.org/), anyone with basic understanding of Python and linear algebra can get up and running with some basic neural networks in a day or two.
 If you're not convinced, read on: hopefully this little toy text-generation project will show you that neural networks are for everybody, and you don't need to be a comp sci Ph.D. to start finding useful applications for cutting-edge machine learning in your own data analysis, programming, or new media art.